fatima-hesham/fatima-hesham/README.md

 # 👋 Hey, I’m fatima

-I'm an aspiring Cybersecurity Analyst with a passion for blue teaming, threat detection, and SOC operations.
+an aspiring Cybersecurity Analyst with a passion for blue teaming, threat detection, and SOC operations.
 I'm currently building my skills through hands-on labs, projects, and certifications.

 ### 🚀 Current Focus
 - Cybersecurity Labs on let's defend, TryHackMe, and Hack The Box